mbuczko/cerber-oauth2-provider/README.md

 ### Stores

-_Store_ is a base abstraction of storage which, through protocol, exposes simple API to read and write entities (user, client, session, token or authentication code) that all the logic operates on.
+_Store_ is a base abstraction of storage which, through protocol, exposes simple API to read and write entities (user, client, session, token or authorization code) that all the logic operates on.
 Cerber stands on a shoulders of 5 stores:

 * users - keeps users details (along with encoded password)